LuminateOne/laravel-revision-tracking/README.md

 ```

 ##### Update models manually

-You can updated the model manually like this:
+When update models manually, you have to update models from

-When update the model manually, you have to update models from
+most top model to the most bottom model, in the
-most top model to the most bottom model, in the following case
+following case from `$customer` to `$product`.

-from `$customer` to `$product`.
+You can update the model manually like this:
 ```php
 // Eager loading with relations
 $customer = Customer::where('id', 1)->with([